 The importance of this question cannot be overstated.
+How might we tackle such a massive question?
+We must get to the heart of the matter.
+What do you think is the central event of the entire Christian faith?
+In all of history?
 The Resurrection is everything.
-It is not only the most important question of the Christian faith, it is the most important question of life.
-If Jesus rose from the dead, then we have to accept all that He said.
-If He didn’t rise from the dead, then we don’t need to worry about anything that He said.
+If Jesus rose from the dead, then we have to accept all that He said; if He didn’t rise from the dead, then we don’t need to worry about anything that He said.
 The central issue is not whether or not you like His teaching, but whether or not He rose from the dead.
-If the Resurrection took place then He is exactly who He claimed to be.
+If the resurrection took place then He is exactly who He claimed to be.
 If He didn’t, everything is futile, we are still in our sins, and we need to pack it up, go home, and wait for death to come.
-This precisely the point that Paul makes:
+This precisely the point that Paul makes: 1 Corinthians 15:1-11

 1. Christ died. (v.
 3)